mk-fg/fgtk/README.rst

     File="/var/log/processing/mail.deliver.someuser.log" )

-Remote notifications are delivered to desktop machines via robust zeromq pub/sub sockets `as implemented in notification-thing daemon`_ I have for that purpose.
+Remote notifications are delivered to desktop machines via robust zeromq pub/sub sockets `as implemented in notification-thing daemon`_ (one that I'm using), but script can easily be tweaked to use some other mechanism.

-Even idle-imap doesn't seem to provide proper push notifications with multiple folders yet, and this simple hack doesn't even require running a mail client.
+This hack doesn't require running a mail client, but it's possible that these might also support realtime notifications like these via IDLE and NOTIFY IMAP protocol commands, but `claws-mail doesn't seem to support those yet`_, and that's the one I have here.

 .. _as implemented in notification-thing daemon: https://github.com/mk-fg/notification-thing/#network-broadcasting
+.. _claws-mail doesn't seem to support those yet: https://www.thewildbeast.co.uk/claws-mail/bugzilla/show_bug.cgi?id=1408

 icon_
 '''''